Skip to content

 };

-This new custom hook allows us to use it the same way as React's built-in useState Hook.
-It returns a state and a state updater function and accepts an initial state as argument.
-Under the hood, we want that this hook synchronizes the state with the browser's local storage.
+With this custom hook, we can use it in a manner akin to React's native useState Hook.
+It provides both a state variable and a function for updating the state, taking an initial state as an argument.
+The underlying functionality of this hook will be designed to ensure the synchronization of the state with the local storage of the browser.
 If you look closely at the App component in the previous code snippet, you can see that none of the previously introduced local storage features are there anymore.
 Instead, we will copy and paste this functionality over to our new custom hook:

 src/App.jsx